Egida/DDoS-Stresser-v7/README.md

 DDoS Stresser v7 For Windows (Recommend Windows 8+)

 ![image link](https://github.com/MrGh0sTDev/DDoS-Stresser-v7/blob/main/DDoS%20Stresser/ddos.jpg)
-# What is DDoS Packet
+# What is DDoS Stresser
-* DDoS Packet is ddos program write with C# and .NET for Troll someone or education
+* DDoS Stresser is ddos program write with C# and .NET for Troll someone or education
 # Warning
 * We are not responsible for any damage caused by this program please legally to use only!
 # Screenshot